 Based at The Grant Arms Hotel, Grantown-on-Spey

-For information about booking a stay at the hotel during the Festival, see below for the Special Festival rates, call 01479 872526 or email firstname.lastname@example.org
+For information about booking a wildlife-watching stay at any time at The Grant Arms Hotel, call 01479 872526 or email firstname.lastname@example.org

 The British Wildlife Book Festival takes place at The Grant Arms Hotel, Grantown-on-Spey within the glorious setting of the Cairngorms National Park in Scotland.

-During the Wildlife Book Festival there will be 11 speakers presenting on a wide range of natural history topics with slide shows and Q & A sessions.
-Over the four days, from Monday 6 April to Thursday 9 April 2020, these talks will take place every afternoon and evening and will be free to attend.
+During the Wildlife Book Festival there are speakers presenting on a wide range of natural history topics with slide shows and Q & A sessions.
+Over four days these talks take place every day and are free to attend.

-In addition, in the mornings during the Book Festival there will be guided wildlife walks for guests at the hotel and wildlife documentary film shows.
+In addition, in the mornings during the Book Festival there are guided wildlife walks for guests at the hotel and wildlife documentary film shows.

-Just £445pp for 4 nights dinner, bed & breakfast, talks and guided walks
+Inclusive rates for dinner, bed & breakfast, talks and guided walks

 The comfortable, warm and welcoming Grant Arms Hotel, home to the British Wildlife Book Festival, dates back to 1765 and is situated in the main square of Grantown-on-Spey in Inverness-shire.
 Providing thoroughly modern standards of accommodation and award-winning cuisine in a traditional Scottish building, it specialises in helping its guests to enjoy bird watching and wildlife in this picturesque and historic part of the Scottish Highlands.